-Obama names Utah, Nevada monuments despite opposition
+Obama names Utah, Nevada monuments despite GOP opposition

 The Bears Ears National Monument in Utah will cover 1.35 million acres in the Four Corners region, the White House said.
 In a victory for Native American tribes and conservationists, the designation protects land that is considered sacred and is home to an estimated 100,000 archaeological sites, including ancient cliff dwellings.

-It’s a blow for state Republican leaders and many rural residents who fear it will add another layer of unnecessary federal control and close the area to energy development and recreation, a common refrain in the battle over use of the American West’s vast open spaces.
+It’s a blow for state Republican leaders and many rural residents who say it will add another layer of unnecessary federal control and close the area to new energy development, a common refrain in the battle over use of the American West’s vast open spaces.
+Utah’s attorney general vowed to sue.

-In Nevada, a 300,000-acre Gold Butte National Monument outside Las Vegas would protect a scenic and ecologically fragile area near where rancher Cliven Bundy led in an armed standoff with government agents in 2014.
-It includes rock art, artifacts, rare fossils and recently discovered tracks.
+In Nevada, a 300,000-acre Gold Butte National Monument outside Las Vegas would protect a scenic and ecologically fragile area near where rancher Cliven Bundy led an armed standoff with government agents in 2014.
+It includes rock art, artifacts, rare fossils and recently discovered dinosaur tracks.

 Most Read Stories